2026 travel guide to victoria bc

 Ferry Options

-• Victoria International Airport (YYJ) saw record traffic in 2023 with over 1.1 million passengers.
+• Victoria International Airport (YYJ): Saw record traffic in 2023 with over 1.1 million passengers.

-Where to Stay in Victoria, BC
+Where is the best place to stay in Victoria, BC?

 Victoria Hotel Areas